White oak (Quercus alba)

 Leaf

-Simple, alternate on stem, length 5" to 9" and about half as broad; crowded toward ends of twigs, deeply divided into five to nine fingerlike lobes; young leaf yellow or red while unfolding, later becoming light green above and much paler below; turns red or brown in autumn; sometimes remains on tree most of the winter.
+Simple, alternate on stem.
+Length is 5 to 9 inches and about half as broad.
+Leaves crowd toward ends of twigs.
+Leaves are deeply divided into five to nine fingerlike lobes.
+Young leaves are yellow or red while unfolding, later becoming light green above and much paler below.
+Leaf color turns dark red or brown in autumn and sometimes remains on tree most of the winter.

 Fruit (seed)

-A light brown acorn maturing the first year, length 3/4" to 1", about one-fourth of it is enclosed in a bowl-shaped cap.
-A valuable fall food source for many wildlife species.
+A light brown acorn maturing the first year.
+Length 3/4 to 1 inch.
+About one-fourth of each acorn is enclosed in a bowl-shaped cap.

 Range

-Abundant in southeastern Minnesota as far north as the Twin Cities, often forming woodlands almost to the exclusion of other trees; less abundant northward to Mille Lacs and northwestward to the vicinity of St. Cloud; absent from the northern and western parts of the state; grows on heavy, well-drained acid soil; slow growing; difficult to transplant after passing seedling state.
-A fine permanent tree that should be planted wherever there is available space and the soil is suitable.
+Abundant in southeastern Minnesota as far north as the Twin Cities, often forming woodlands almost to the exclusion of other trees.
+Less abundant northward to Mille Lacs and northwestward toward St. Cloud.
+Absent from the northern and western parts of the state.
+Grows on heavy, well-drained acid soil.
+Does not tolerate flooding and sedimentation.
+Slow growing.
+Difficult to transplant after passing seedling state.
+A fine permanent tree that should be planted wherever there is available space and suitable soil.

 Wood uses

-Light brown, hard, durable; one of our most useful woods for heavy construction; used for ships, railway ties, interior finish, furniture, and fuel.
+The light brown, hard, durable wood is most useful for heavy construction, ships, railway ties, interior finish, furniture, and fuel.